Rajendra Talak: Career

 In 2014, Talak released the Marathi film A Rainy Day, which was about corruption.
 It was screened at the Jagran Film Festival in Mumbai in 2014.

 In 2016, Talak was appointed as the Vice-Chairman of Entertainment Society of Goa (ESG) by the Government of Goa.
-ESG co-hosts the International Film Festival of India.
+Entertainment Society of Goa co-hosts the International Film Festival of India.

-In 2019, Talak directed the drama film Miranda House.
+In 2019, Rajendra Talak directed the drama film Miranda House.

-Incident at IFFI 2018

-On 22 November 2018, at the 49th International Film Festival of India, delegates who had gathered to watch the Danish crime thriller The Guilty began protesting at Kala Academy when they were not allowed to enter the theater.
-This led to an argument between them and the organizers, in which Talak was quoted as asking delegates from Kerala to "go back home".
-A complaint was filed by Kerala-based director Kamal KM to IFFI CEO, Ameya Abhyankar.
-Following this, 29 other Malayali delegates, including 11 National Film winners like Dileesh Pothen and Dr Biju, signed a petition requesting a formal apology from Talak.
-When asked to comment, Talak replied that he had simply told the delegates to go back as the show was completely booked.

 Filmography

 Personal life

 Talak also runs a construction business named "Talak Constructions".
 He also co-founded the "Kalangan Centre for Performing Arts" in Margao, of which he has previously been the president.
 Talak has planted trees under the Swachh Bharat Mission in his hometown of Margao.
-He also helps out in the landscaping of mini gardens in the city.
+He helps in the landscaping of mini gardens in the city.

 Talak lives in Borda, Margao, with his wife, Priyanka Bidaye (who starred in Aleesha) and son Manas.